-Microbes to help develop Martian rocket bio-fuel on Red Planet
+Microbes To Help Develop Martian Rocket Bio-Fuel On Red Planet

-New York, Oct 28 (IANS) US researchers have developed a technique that would help astronomers develop Martian rocket fuel using microbes on the Red Planet.
+New York: US researchers have developed a technique that would help astronomers develop Martian rocket fuel using microbes on the Red Planet.

 While the bioproduction process would use three resources native to the Red Planet -- carbon dioxide, sunlight, and frozen water -- two microbes will be transported from Earth to Mars.